Vrbo Arbitrage: An Accounting Guide for QuickBooks

 • Reservation Total: $2440

-Bnbtally (by Tallylytics) accounts for all the income received by Vrbo, separating out each price item.
+Bnbtally accounts for all the income received by Vrbo, separating out each price item.
 The total amount to be received from Vrbo for this reservation is $2440, which is allocated to the Vrbo Payment Clearing Account to be later reconciled against the resulting bank deposit.

 AccountDebitCredit